mocha-opts/awesome-stars-coconut/README.md

 *   [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React)

-*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components built with Radix UI and Tailwind CSS.
+*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
+Accessible.
+Customizable.
+Open Source.

 *   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Height Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.